-The superintendent is responsible for curriculum development and for determining the most effective method of conducting research and design activities.
-A curriculum framework will describe the processes and procedures that will be followed in researching, designing, and articulating each curriculum area.
-This framework will at a minimum, describe the processes and procedures for the following curriculum development activities to:
+The superintendent is responsible for curriculum implementation and for determining the most effective way of providing organized assistance and monitoring the level of implementation.
+A curriculum framework will describe the processes and procedures that will be followed to assist all staff in developing the knowledge and skills necessary to successfully implement the developed curriculum in each content area.
+This framework will, at a minimum, describe the processes and procedures for the following curriculum implementation activities to: